 - If dip is too thick for your tastes, add 1 extra tablespoon for 3 tablespoons total plus a pinch of salt.
 Add extra water only if needed to thin out to desired consistency.

 - You can make this dish up to a day before serving.
-Store in the refrigerator.
-Let come to room temperature and garnish with herbs, paprika and oil when ready to serve.
+See instructions above.

 - For Top 8 Free options: To make gluten free: Replace 1:1 with a gluten free bread.
 To make dairy free- omit yogurt and replace with extra 1 tablespoon of water for a total of 3 tablespoons water.